- Degree Level

 - One program with two campuses: Glenside, PA, and Christiana, DE

-- Option for Dual Degrees of Master of Medical Science—Physician Assistant and Master of Public Health (MMS, MPH) at Glenside Campus
+- Option for 3-Year Dual Degree Master of Medical Science in Physician Assistant and Master of Public Health (MMS, MPH)

 - Technologically advanced 3D anatomy visualization tables for anatomy and physiology education that complements the protected human cadaver experience